The age-old question every business will face: do we build it or should we buy it?

 Almost every major product evaluation process includes this critical question for good reason — it’s all about time and resource investment versus return.

 When it comes to tooling that enables your business to run — like go-to-market tools, HR tools, finance tools, etc.— the answer is less clear.
 These are critical business functions but are they core to your value as a business?
-The answer is usually no, buy it.
+The answer is usually no. Buy it.

-In this blog we’ll break down how to evaluate a build vs. buy decision specifically for Product-Led Sales tools (although this can apply to other categories).
+In this blog, we’ll break down how to evaluate a build vs. buy decision specifically for Product-Led Sales tools (although this can apply to other categories).

-If you are unfamiliar with Product-Led Sales tools, read this blog first about Product-Led Sales platforms and learn how PLS fits into the modern GTM tech stack.
+If you are unfamiliar with Product-Led Sales tools, first check out this blog to learn how PLS fits into the product-led growth GTM tech stack.

-ps: Don’t feel like reading 2,700 words?
+PS.
+Don’t feel like reading 2,700 words?
 Here’s the TL;DR

-- Building an internal tool: The cost of maintenance and the time it takes to iterate on feedback makes it a costly option, unless you’ve got a team dedicated to it.
+2. Building an internal tool: The cost of maintenance and the time it takes to iterate on feedback makes it a costly option, unless you’ve got a team dedicated to it.

-- Integrating data warehouse with CRM: CRMs just aren’t built for PLS.
+3. Integrating data warehouse with CRM: CRMs just aren’t built for PLS.
 Between all the custom name fields and data manipulation it’ll fill like trying to fit a square peg into a round hole.

 Now onto the deep dive!